 World's Slipperiest Cork Grease

-This is the same stuff as Ultimax Cork Lubricant, which is the slipperiest cork lubricant known to humankind.
+We've improved the original awesomesauce formula.
+This is still the slipperiest cork lubricant known to humankind.
 Or dogkind.
+It's just a bit less sticky.

-What is Ultimax?
-It is cork- and adhesive-safe lubricant that will not break down cork (like cork grease made from petroleum — which is what most of the “chapstick tube” cork grease sticks are based on).
+Anyway, what is this stuff?
+It is a silicone-based cork- and adhesive-safe lubricant that will not break down cork (like cork grease made from petroleum — which is what most of the “chapstick tube” cork grease sticks are based on).
 It’s also safe for wood, ABS, and composite (e.g.: Greenline) and rubber.
 You’ll notice it doesn’t cake on, but rather absorbs into the cork, leaving a long-lasting glide.

 Word to the wise: use only a TINY amount at first.
 You won’t need to glop it on like other cork grease.